kentik/config-snippets-cloud/cloud_AWS/terraform/module/demo/README.md

 ![](.assets/gifs/addModule.gif)

-The most important thing is to provide id of VPC we want to configure.
+The most important thing is to provide ID of VPC we want to configure.
 This module is able to configure many VPCs at once so parameter is list of strings.
-Now we are going to provide one VPC id as one element list of strings.
+Now we are going to provide one VPC ID as one element list of strings.

 ![](.assets/gifs/provideVPCId.gif)